liuyunxiong/rtmpsharp/readme.md

 ## Type Annotations

-By default, `rtmpsharp` will serialize all public fields and properties using their native CLR names.
-To instruct `rtmpsharp` to use a different name for serialization, simply annotate the interested types or members with the `RtmpSharp` attribute.
+By default, `rtmp-sharp` will serialize all public fields and public properties using their field names.
+You may instruct `rtmp-sharp` to use a different name for serialization by simply annotating the interested types or members with the `RtmpSharp` attribute.
 Ignore a field by annotating it with `RtmpIgnore`.

 ```csharp
 namespace Client